ChevalierSoft/script_vim/README.md

 # script_vim

-little script to apply my usual settings on vim
+little script to apply my usual settings on vim.

+credit of the scheme goes to tomasr at https://github.com/tomasr/molokai